 Have you got a pretty packed schedule?
 Snap!
-So have I and that’s why so maximising time is absolutely essential.
+So have I and that’s why maximising time is absolutely essential.

 These are my top tips for maximising your business day.